 Mohammedans.
-Near Darnakota, on the right bank of the river, are seen numerous mounds of Amzarati, the remains of structures grouped round a tope, whose more remarkable sculptures, evidently due to Graeco-Baktrian artists, have been removed to London.
-The peristyle, 600 feet in circumference, which enclosed the chief tope, was embellished with over 12,000 statues; and the stone, carved like so much laeework, represents the sacred tree, the wheel, the snake, the horse, and all the other symbols of Buddhist worship.
+Near Darnakota, on the right bank of the river, are seen numerous mounds of Amzavati, the remains of structures grouped round a tope, whose more remarkable sculptures, evidently due to Græco-Baktrian artists, have been removed to London.
+The peristyle, 600 feet in circumference, which enclosed the chief tope, was embellished with over 12,000 statues; and the stone, carved like so much lacework, represents the sacred tree, the wheel, the snake, the horse, and all the other symbols of Buddhist worship.
 When the Chinese pilgrim H'wen-tsang was wandering over the Buddhist world in the middle of the seventh century of the new era, the dagobah of Amravati and the neighbouring shrines were still in their full splendour.
 In the Darnakota district are seen numerous sepulchral circles formed of undressed stones, like the megalithic monument of Stonehenge.

-On the left bank of the river, 18 miles lower down, the little town of Beznata stands at the foot of some gneiss hills pierced by Buddhist caves.
-In another underground temple, on the opposite side, Buddha has been supplanted by Vishnu.
+On the left bank of the river, 18 miles lower down, the little town of Beznata stands at the foot of some gneiss hills pierced by Buddhist caves. underground temple, on the opposite side, Buddha has been supplanted by Vishnu.
 At this entrepôt, where the Kistna emerges from the gorges, most travellers cross the river.
-Here also has been constructed the dam which diverts the stream to the navigable irrigation canals crossing the delta in all directions.
-Guntur, another mart, 17 miles south of the river, has been chosen by the government as the capital of the Kistna district.
-But the two scaports of Nisampatam, on the south, and Masulipatam, on the north side of the delta, have been choked by the alluvia, and are now accessible only to small coasters.
-Yet Masulipatam, when in the hands of the Dutch, had a large trade, and is still a populous town.
-Here the French possess a settlement 1,100 feet long on all sides, where some traffic is carried on.
-The present town, commonly called Mashli-bandar, lies in the interior, 3 miles from the anchorage.
-In 1864 it was completely destroyed by a cyclone, in which 30,000 people are said to have perished.
+Here also has been constructed the dam which diverts the stream to the and deservent and sevent and seve irrication canals crossing the delta in all directions.
+Guntur, another ਰ ਵੱਲ ਲੈ ਤੇ ਜ਼ਿੰਦ river, has been chosen by the government as the capital haustible subject an incomparable book, which Burns & "Holy Land and Holy Writ" is not a guide book in the ordinary sense, but a flowing narrative of events that